 If you suspect damage to your property please contact your insurance company in the first instance.

 Yes, a land owner or tenant may cut back branches and roots that encroach on their property but only as far as the boundary.
 If the pruning work entails working at height, this work is best carried out by a competent tree surgeon.
 Before cutting back overhanging branches you or your contractor are advised to

-We do not get involved in private disputes unless the tree is shown to be an “imminent danger” and the owner is not known.
-In some cases the “trees” may fall under the high hedges regulations and we may be able to assist.
-Please contact the Planning Service Trees team.
+We do not get involved in private disputes unless the tree is shown to be an “imminent danger” and the owner is unknown.
+In some cases the “trees” may fall under the high hedges regulations and we may be able to assist through the Planning Service Trees team.

 No, unless the trees are an “imminent” danger, we will not normally intervene.